mhrons/mhrons.github.io/docs/pv_smooth.md

 - Increasing the filter order notably reduces the accumulation rate induced by both IPLPF and SPLPF smoothing methods (Figures 13-15, 19-21).
 With the simulated predictor, this trend is reversed between orders 3 and 4 by the SPLPF method. ***With the simulated predictor, SPLPF performs best with the filter order 3.***

 ## Numerical results of smoothing

+The presented results are based on the measured GI data exhibiting a strong solar intermittency and a moderate to strong insolation.

 ### Rate of accumulation by method
 Accumulation rate of each smoothing method in the selected days, using filter order 3: